SchmidtDSE/api_dock/README.md

     sql: "[[get_permissions]]"
 ```

-Then just run `pixi run api-box start` to launch a new api with following endpoints:
+Then just run `pixi run api-base start` to launch a new api with following endpoints:

 - list remote api names and databases: `/`
 - list of available db_example queries: `/db_example/users`